Nation Building, Globalization, and Decolonizing the Mind

 Environmental connections: Environment and Sustainability in Southern Africa (Environmental Studies 100)

 Racism and Resistance in Southern Africa and the U.S. (History 327)

-The Politics of Development in Southern Africa (Interdisciplinary Studies/Political Science 354)
+The Politics of Development in Southern Africa (Political Science 354)

-An internship or an independent study for credit in: Environmental Studies, History, Interdisciplinary Studies, Language and Cross-Cultural Studies, Political Science, Religion, Women's Studies, or Youth/Family Ministry
+An internship or an independent study for credit in: Cross-Cultural Studies, Environmental Studies, Gender, Sexuality, and Women's Studies, History, Interdisciplinary Studies, Political Science, or Religion

 Students will stay in the CGEE house for a portion of the semester, a 10 minute walk from downtown Windhoek.
 A vibrant capital city; students will find traditional and international cuisines, art galleries, contemporary shopping malls, live concerts, and public gardens where festivals are held throughout the year.
 Students can travel anywhere from an outdoor craft and food market in Windhoek’s township areas to a movie theater in the suburbs for one low taxi fare.
 Students are sure to run into many friendly faces as they explore the various cultural and entertainment activities that this community has to offer.
 Students will also have host family stays throughout the semester in both rural and urban areas of Namibia and South Africa.

-In addition to the Windhoek portion of the program, students will also have the opportunity to travel, with built-in excursions (included in the cost of the program) to Johannesburg and Cape Town in South Africa, as well as short trips to Etosha Game National Reserve, the Atlantic Coast, and rural areas of Namibia.
+In addition to the Windhoek portion of the program, students will also have the opportunity to travel, with built-in excursions (included in the cost of the program) to Johannesburg, Cape Town, and the Eastern Cape in South Africa, as well as short trips to Etosha Game National Reserve, the Atlantic Coast, and rural areas of Namibia.